 So what can an e-cigarette user do if their battery fails and causes burns and other injuries?

-When it comes to personal injury, e-cigarette malfunctions fall under the defective products category along with things like car parts and medical equipment that stop working.
+When it comes to personal injury, e-cigarette malfunctions fall under the defective products category along with things like medical equipment that stop working.
 We expect the products we use on a daily or regular basis to undergo numerous tests to ensure they are safe.
 If they aren’t safe and users sustain injuries, those individuals may be able to hold the people responsible for the product – manufacturers, designers, distributors, etc. – liable.